emb-riscv/specs-markdown/interrupts-use-cases.md

 - save only the ABI caller registers
 - save the ABI callee registers only if context switches are triggered

-The prefered implementation is with hardware stacking/unstacking, but cheap devices can also choose to do the stacking/unstacking in software, together with vectoring, so from a user point of view they are similar, the interrupt handlers remain
+The preferred implementation is with hardware stacking/unstacking, but cheap devices can also choose to do the stacking/unstacking in software, together with vectoring, so from a user point of view they are similar, the interrupt handlers remain